arkadiusz22/js-algorithms-and-data-structures/algorithms/problemSolving/problemSolving.md

 ### Frequency Counter

-- Use objects to group values and their frequencies
+- Use objects or maps to group values and their frequencies
 - Avoids nested loops, often O(n)
 - Example: `same`, `validAnagram`, `sameFrequency`